bettersg/verifact_backend/README.md

 Once the installation succeeds, you can move on to migrating the database.

+### Additional for offline setup
+- Duplicate .env.test as .env

 #### Migrate the database

 - `pipenv run python manage.py migrate` - You'll need to do this whenever the database has changes